tudelft3d/CityGML2OBJs/README.md

 Known limitations
 ---------------------

+* Some polygon normals sometimes get inverted.
+Usually a (wrong) normal is preserved from the data set, but in rare instances a bug may cause a correct normal to be inverted (and the other way around--in that case it's a feature!).
 * Non-building thematic classes are not supported in the semantic sense (they will be converted together as `Other` class).
 However, all geometry will be converted to the plain OBJ regardless of the theme, when the corresponding option is invoked).
 * The texture from the OBJ is not converted to CityGML (future work).
 * The tool supports only single-LOD files.
 If you load a multi-LOD file, you'll get their union.
 * If the converter crashes, it's probably because your CityGML files contain invalid geometries.
 Run the code with the `-v 1` flag to validate and skip the invalid geometries.
-If that doesn't work, please report the error.
+If that doesn't work, try to invoke the option `-p 1`.
+If that fails too, please report the error.
 * `XLink` is not supported, nor will be because for most files it will result in duplicate geometry.
 * The tool does not support non-convex polygons in the interior, for which might happen that the centroid of a hole is outside the hole, messing up the triangulation.
 This is on my todo list, albeit I haven't encountered many such cases.
 * CityGML can be a nasty format because there may be multiple ways to store the geometry.
 For instance, points can be stored under `<gml:pos>` and `<gml:posList>`.
 Check this interesting [blog post by Even Rouault](http://erouault.blogspot.nl/2014/04/gml-madness.html).
 I have tried to regard all cases, so it should work for your files, but if your file cannot be parsed, let me know.
-* Skipping triangulation does not work with polygons with holes
+* Skipping triangulation does not work with polygons with holes.

 ### Colour attributes